sbmlteam/moccasin/README.md

 How it works
 ------------

-MOCCASIN uses an algorithm developed by Fages, Gay and Soliman [_Inferring reaction systems from ordinary differential equations_](http://www.sciencedirect.com/science/article/pii/S0304397514006197).
+MOCCASIN uses an algorithm developed by Fages, Gay and Soliman described in the paper titled [_Inferring reaction systems from ordinary differential equations_](http://www.sciencedirect.com/science/article/pii/S0304397514006197).
 A free technical report explaining the algorithm is [available from INRIA](https://hal.inria.fr/hal-01103692).
 To parse MATLAB and produce input to the reaction-inference algorithm, MOCCASIN uses a custom MATLAB parser written using [PyParsing](https://pyparsing.wikispaces.com) and a variety of post-processing operations to interpret the MATLAB contents.

 Currently, MOCCASIN is limited to MATLAB inputs in which a model is contained in a single file.
 The file must set up a system of differential equations as a function defined in the file, and make a call to one of the MATLAB `odeNN` family of solvers (e.g., `ode45`, `ode15s`, etc.).
 The following is a simple but complete example:

 ```
+# Various parameter settings.
+The specifics here are unimportant; this
+# is just an example of a real input file.
+#
 tspan  = [0 300];
 xinit  = [0; 0];
 a      = 0.01 * 60;